Understanding Birth Parents

 Adoption involves not only the adopted child and the adoptive parents, but also the birth mother and father that made the decision to place their child for adoption.
 It is tempting for some adoptive parents to push birth parents to the back of their mind once the adoption is finalized, but they will always be our children’s first mom and first dad, and our children will likely not push them to the back of their minds.
-All members of the adoption triad need to learn from one another and be respectful of one another.
+All adoption triad members need to learn from one another and be respectful of one another.

 Prior to Birth: The woman is an expectant mother (EM) and the man is an expectant father (EF).
 We think it is important to not refer to them as birth parents because they have not (and legally cannot) relinquish their parental rights until after birth.
 Calling them expectant parents during this time is a good reminder to all.
 In order to make our resources on finding expectant parents that might be considering adoption more searchable online, we sometimes refer to parents at this stage as prospective birth parents.